qaidjoharj53/social_media-devops/README.md

-# 🚀 CI/CD Automated Django Deployment using Jenkins, Ansible & Docker
+# 🚀 CI/CD Automated Django App Deployment

 This project demonstrates a complete CI/CD pipeline setup to automate the build and deployment of a Django web application using **Jenkins**, **Ansible**, and **Docker** across multiple Linux servers.